 Scuba diving inPhuket, Phi Phi, Krabi and Koh Lanta

-- Visit the world-famous Maya Bay - featured in the Leonardo Dicaprio film “The Beach”
+- Visit the famous Maya Bay - featured in the Leonardo Dicaprio film “The Beach”

 - Dive the iconic trio of the King Cruiser Wreck, Shark Point and Anemone Reef